List of Emmerdale characters introduced in 1999: Richie Carter

 Richie Carter, played by Glenn Lamont, made his first appearance on 19 May 1999.
 Richie is perhaps best known for his affair with Sarah Sugden (Alyson Spiro).
 Lamont reprised the role in 2007 as part of the show's 35th anniversary.
 A writer for the Bolton News described Richie as "a womaniser".
 Vikki White of the Daily Mirror listed the scene where Richie and Sarah are caught in a barn fire in their feature on Emmerdale's 40th anniversary as one of the serial's most dramatic disaster storylines.

 Richie goes into business with his friend Scott Windsor (Ben Freeman) and rents a room from Sarah and Jack Sugden (Clive Hornby).
 He develops feelings for Sarah and they soon begin an affair.
 Sarah agrees to leave Jack, but Richie becomes frustrated when weeks go by and she keeps stalling.
 He eventually packs her bags for her on the day of the May Fair and when the couple return home, Richie tells Jack the truth.
 Sarah and Richie leave the farm together.
 Sarah wins custody of her daughter Victoria (Hannah Midgley), but Richie is not keen on being a father figure to her.
 Sarah eventually ends the affair.
 One night Richie asks Sarah if they can talk and they go into a barn at the farm together.
 They hide when they hear someone enter and assume it is Jack.
 However, it is Andy Sugden (Kelvin Fletcher), who sets fire to the barn as part of an insurance scam.
 Richie manages to escape, but Sarah cannot leave as she is too scared.
 Richie is knocked down by an explosion, but continues to try and save her.
 Jack rushes out of the house to help, but the barn blows up killing Sarah instantly.
 Richie later leaves the village.
 Years later, Victoria (now Isabel Hodgins) tracks Richie down and asks him for the truth about Sarah's death, having long believed that Jack was responsible.
 Richie says Jack is covering for someone, and even takes the blame, but he becomes scared Victoria will call the police, so he leaves.

+John Wylie

+John Wylie, played by Seamus O'Neill, is the over protective father of Emily Wylie.
+He disapproves of Emily's relationship with Butch Dingle.
+While arguing with the couple, John attempts to hit Emily, but Butch punches him.
+John refused to let Emily see Butch, which lead to a fight between them.
+They soon get into a car chase, and John nearly crashes into a farmer, before flipping his land rover.
+Butch saves John and Emily before the car explodes.
+Although he warms to Butch, John continues to split him and Emily up.
+He spends Christmas with the Dingle family and he soon realises what Emily sees in Butch.
+After Butch death, John attends his funeral and comforts his daughter.